sawyerh/aws-iot-to-slack-checkin/README.md

 ## Create Lambda function

-1. Select the blank Blueprint
+1. Select the "Blank Function" Blueprint
-1. Enter a name for your function (ie. slackIoTButton)
+1. Enter a name for your function (ie. `slackIoTButton`)
 1. Select the latest Node.js runtime (at the time of writing it was 4.3)
 1. Edit the code inline and paste in the code from `index.js`.
 Note: you’ll probably want to edit the `config` message variables.
-1. Add the following environment variables (* = required):
+1. Add the following environment variables:
   - `USERNAME` _(required)_
   - `WEBHOOK` _(required)_
   - `DARK_SKY_KEY`